Chih-Ling-Hsu/Chih-Ling-Hsu.github.io/_posts/2017-09-01-Clustering.md

 - **Retained set (RS)**: Isolated points waiting to be assigned.

-Afterwards, data points in RS would be decided to assign to either of the following set:
+Afterwards, data points in RS may be decided to assign to either of the following set:

-- **Discard set (DS)**: If the point is close enough to any centroid, it would be assigned/sumarized to the DS of the corresponding cluster and discarded.
+- **Discard set (DS)**: If the point is close enough to any centroid, it would be assigned/sumarized to the DS of the corresponding cluster.
-- **Compression set (CS)**: If the point is not close to any existing centroid, then it would be assigned/sumarized to a group of existing CS that is close enough and discarded.
+- **Compression set (CS)**: If the point is not close to any existing centroid, then it may be assigned/sumarized to a group of existing CS that is close enough.

 For each sumarized set, including the CS sets and the DS set of any cluster, the following statistics are maintained for a $d$-dimensional data set: